Carolina Music Festivals is a comprehensive calendar and guide to multi-act, daylong or multiple-day music festivals in North Carolina.

 Artists

-Saturday: Gene Watson, The Malpass Brothers, Authentic United, Deeper Shade of Blue, Classy and Grassy.
+Saturday: The Isaacs, The Malpass Brothers, Joe Mullins and the Radio Ramblers, Deeper Shade of Blue, Caroline Owens and New Company.

 Festival site: Denton Farmpark